pedro-mendonca/GP-Convert-PT-AO90/README.md

 The Variants feature was introduced in [GlotPress 3.0.0-alpha](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-alpha.4).
 Later, on [GlotPress 3.0.0-beta](https://github.com/GlotPress/GlotPress/releases/tag/3.0.0-beta.1) the Variants feature [was removed temporarily](https://github.com/GlotPress/GlotPress/pull/1327), so for now the GlotPress alpha version is the only Variants compatible version, and you must install it for this plugin to do its magic.
+You can use it with GlotPress 4.0.x without the real variants fallback support, the plugin will convert/sync all the strings.

+### The translated strings of both locales don't match, can I force convert the translated strings?

+The conversion process occurs while saving the translation or importing translations.
+For that both the root and variant locales must exist for a project and the plugin must be active.
+If you've added the translations before having the variant locale added to the project, or somehow while this plugin was inactive, the conversion won't happen.
+Since version 1.4.2 you can force the conversion anytime.
+Go to the project page, and on the variant locale you can click on the Sync button.

 ### Can I contribute to this plugin?